TL;DR

 Pro tip: Use

-Originvalidation for login forms as there's no session yet, so tokens aren't available.
-It's a zero-state, header-only defense.
+Originvalidation for login forms.
+There's no session yet, so tokens aren't available.
+It's a zero-state, header-only defense that blocks Login CSRF entirely.

 Set-Cookie: session=abc123; SameSite=Lax; Secure; HttpOnly| Attribute | Behavior | Best for |